kibimon/monstodon/README.md

 Please follow the [development guide](https://github.com/tootsuite/documentation/blob/master/Running-Mastodon/Development-guide.md) from the documentation repository.

-If you are using Vagrant, note that the development URL has been changed to `monstodon.D`.
+If you are using Vagrant, note that the development URL has been changed to `monstodon.test`.
+The admin account is `admin@monstodon.test` and has the usual password of `mastodonadmin`.

 ## Deployment